 - somewhere that offers service to men only, as long as they're acting lawfully in excluding women (scenarios would include a religious setting).

 We do that know that when you breastfeed in public, there's (sadly) still a chance that some people are going to stare, tut or even voice their disapproval.
 It's not much fun at the best of times but can be positively weep-worthy when you're tired, hormonal and struggling to get your baby to latch on.

 The key thing to remember is that you're not doing anything wrong.
 So, next time your baby pulls that 'Wah!
 I'm hungry!' face in public, remember these legal rights of yours – and feed proud.

 In England and Wales, your right to breastfeed in public is covered by The Equality Act 2010 which states, "A business cannot discriminate against mothers who are breastfeeding a child of any age."

-- It’s unlawful for the owners or staff of a business, such as a café, shop or leisure centre, to ask you (and anyone with you) to leave their premises because you are breastfeeding a child.
+- as mentioned, it's unlawful for the owners or staff of a business, such as a café, shop or leisure centre, to ask you (and anyone with you) to leave their premises because you are breastfeeding a child

 What's more, businesses in England and Wales must also:

-In Scotland, breastfeeding mothers are covered by an additional piece of legislation called The Breastfeeding etc. (Scotland) Act 2005, which makes it a criminal offence to try to stop or prevent a woman breastfeeding a baby in a public place: “anyone who tries to stop or prevent a person feeding milk to a child under the age of 2 years can be prosecuted”.
+In Scotland, breastfeeding mothers are covered by an additional piece of legislation called The Breastfeeding etc. (Scotland) Act 2005, which makes it a criminal offence to try to stop or prevent a woman breastfeeding a baby in a public place.
+That means that anyone who tries to stop or prevent a person feeding milk to a child under the age of 2 years could be prosecuted.

 Incidentally, the Scottish act also covers bottle-feeding, saying: "These mothers, or indeed any adult, should be given the same level of support and respect as breastfeeding mothers by offering to warm the milk if you have the capacity to do this."
 Hurrah for that!